Waseju/starter-hugo-academic/content/authors/admin/_index.md

     - course: B.Sc. in Nano-Science
       institution: University of Tübingen
       year: 2018
     - course: B. Sc. and M.Sc.
-Studies in Computer Science with a focus on machine learning.
+Studies of Computer Science with a focus on machine learning.
       year: ""
       institution: University of Tübingen